2023–2024 El Niño event: Timeline

-March 2024
+During the months of June and July 2023 the global surface air temperature was warmer than the corresponding month of any previous year.
+Every month from June 2023 onwards set a new monthly temperature record, and 2023 was by far the warmest year recorded to that point.
+The WMO's Secretary-General, Celeste Saulo, said that El Niño had contributed to those temperatures but that greenhouse gases from human activity were "unequivocally the main culprit".

+The event peaked in December 2023 as one of the five strongest El Niño events on record.

 By early March 2024, pockets of below average Sea Surface Temperature SST Anomalies pierced the surface in the equatorial East Pacific, a clear sign that the El Niño event was in full retreat.
+In a statement of 5 March 2024 the WMO put the chance of El Niño persisting through March to May at about 60 per cent, and the chance of a return to neutral conditions between April and June at about 80 per cent.

 Several severe thunderstorms bringing high winds and pea-sized hail hit Los Angeles, California, causing strong flooding in streets.

+The event dissipated during April 2024, after which the tropical Pacific returned to neutral conditions.
+The Copernicus Climate Change Service later reported that 2024 had in turn become the warmest year on record, and the first calendar year in which the global average temperature exceeded 1.5 °C above the pre-industrial level.

 In recent report, data from the Copernicus Climate Change Service showed that March 2024 was the warmest March on record around the globe.
-It was 1.68°C (3.02°F) warmer than pre-industrial times.
+It was 1.68 °C (3.02 °F) warmer than pre-industrial times.

 Effects on tropical cyclone activity

 Compared to previously strong El Niño events like 1982–83, 1997–98, and 2014–16, tropical cyclone activity in the North Atlantic was not suppressed much by the strong El Niño due to record warm sea surface temperatures in the Atlantic.
 The 2023 season went on to become the fourth most active Atlantic Hurricane season on record tied with 1933, and set an all time record high number of storms for an El Niño year.
 North Pacific tropical cyclone activity was more mixed.
 The North East Pacific was above average in terms of hurricanes, major hurricanes, and ACE, typical of previously strong El Niño event years, despite an exceptionally late start.
 The North West Pacific on the other hand observed well below average activity, mostly due to a consistently negative PDO environment, which suppressed the formation of a lot of tropical storms.
-While the activities in the North Pacific basins were a mixed bag, both basins proved to be extremely destructive in 2023, with Typhoon Doksuri in the North West Pacific and Hurricane Otis in the North East Pacific both causing more than $10 billion in damages.
+While the activities in the North Pacific basins were a mixed bag, both basins proved to be extremely destructive in 2023, with Typhoon Doksuri in the North West Pacific and Hurricane Otis in the North East Pacific both causing more than $10 billion in damages each.